Residents of a Bridgeport SRO are told they have until the end of the day to get out

 A number of residents here have criminal backgrounds that make it extremely difficult to find jobs or housing.

-Like many SROs, the Archer building does not require credit or background checks and only a $100 security deposit.
+Like many SROs, the Archer building doesn't require credit or background checks and charges only a $100 security deposit.
 The 40 or so residents here pay $400 to $600 a month in rent.
 Many say they have been looking for new housing, with no luck.
 A number of the tenants grew up in Bridgeport when it was a more hardscrabble neighborhood.
 And most say they want to stay.

 "I like Bridgeport because it's not just focused on one race—it's not all black, it's not all white, it's not all Chinese," says Henri Khodabakhsh, an Iranian immigrant who landed here after serving almost 12 years in prison.